utrumsit/liturginator/resource/kathisma.md

 The just shall rejoice at the sight of vengeance;
 they shall bathe their feet in the blood of the wicked.
 “Truly”, men shall say, “the just are rewarded.
-Truly there is a God who does justice on the earth.”
+Truly there is a God who does justice on the earth."

+### Stasis 2

 ## Psalm 58